Description

 MaxDuration:

-• The maximum days below previous high over 5 years of iShares MSCI Peru ETF is 713 days, which is larger, thus worse compared to the benchmark SPY (488 days) in the same period.
+• The maximum days below previous high over 5 years of iShares MSCI Peru ETF is 713 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.

 AveDuration: